Clooos/Home-Assistant-Mobile-First/README.md

     - /hacsfiles/lovelace-card-mod/card-mod.js
 ```

-4. Go to Configuration > System to restart Home Assistant.
+4. Go to `Configuration` > `System` to restart Home Assistant.
 5. After restarting, go to your profile and select the Noctis theme from the drop-down menu.

 *Please note that my version of Noctis from @aFFekopp is heavily modified and you will need to replace the original one if you have it already installed.
 You can use the service `frontend.reload_themes` to refresh it.*

-## 3. Installing and configuring the dashboard
+## 3. Installing and configuring a new view

 *Here is the tricky part, because you will need to edit a lot of my code to fit your configuration and entities.*

-*Also note that I'm using the UI mode and this is the way that I will cover in this next part of the guide.*
+*Also note that I'm using the UI mode and this is the way that I will cover in the next part of this guide.*

-1. Go to your dashboard and click on the 3 dots icon in the top right corner of the page then click on Edit Dashboard.
+1. Go to your dashboard and click on the 3 dots icon in the top right corner of the page then click on `Edit Dashboard`.
-2. Click on the + button.
+2. Click on the `+` button to add a new view.
-3. Fill in the first fields (the icon is optional, I don't use it) and select Noctis in the drop-down menu.
+3. Fill in the first fields (the icon is optional, I don't use it) and select Noctis in the theme drop-down menu.
-4. **Important**: For the view type select Sidebar and turn on the Subview toggle button.
+4. **Important**: For the view type select `Sidebar` and turn on the `Subview` toggle button, click on Save.
+5. Click on the 3 dots icon in the top right corner then click on `Raw configuration editor`.
+6. In the folder you downloaded earlier, open the `lovelace.yaml` file with a text editor.
+7. Copy all the lines of code from `decluttering_templates:` to the last line right before `title:`.
+8. Paste this code in the top of your editor in Home Assistant.
-5. In progress...
+9. In progress...

 # Troubleshooting